BeAPI/disable-comments/README.md

 Yes, the plugin disables comment endpoints in the WordPress REST API and prevents comment insertion via API requests.

+### Does this plugin automatically replace the previous "Disable Comments" plugin from WordPress.org?

+Yes, this plugin will automatically replace the original open-source [Disable Comments](https://wordpress.org/plugins/disable-comments/) plugin if you overwrite the old plugin folder with this one.
+This works because both plugins use the same folder name (`disable-comments`) and main PHP file.
+No reactivation is required after replacing the files—just copy over the new files and the updated plugin will be used immediately.
+Please note, however, that any options or settings saved by the previous plugin are not removed during this process.

 ## Changelog

 ### 1.0.0